10 ways to save on air conditioning costs

 Check the coil fins to make sure they’re not bent and blocking air flow.

-6. Go with an alternative cooling system
+6. Go with a state-of-the art cooling system

 If your AC system is old, odds are it’ll be less efficient and break down more.
-You can cut your energy costs by swapping an old air conditioner for a new unit with a high energy-efficiency ratio, or EER, found on Energy Star-qualified units).
+You can cut your energy costs by swapping an old air conditioner for a new unit with a high energy-efficiency ratio, or EER, found on Energy Star-qualified units.
 Energy Star is a system used by the U.S. government to designate energy-efficient products; the higher the rating, the better the system.

 Krigger says to consider the climate you live in before buying an air-conditioning system.
 For example, evaporative coolers, while much more economical than central AC units, are not suited for humid climates like Florida, but work well in hot, dry places like Arizona.